InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 `http://ess-ws-api:8081/event-stream/`.

-The external web-socket service will be available on the ingress host you've specified, as either a `ws://` or `wss://` service, depending on the ingress configuration.
-If the host is `example.com` you should be able to connect to an unsecure web socket using the URL `ws://example.com/event-stream/{uuid}`.
+The external web-socket service will be available on the ingress host you've specified, as either a `ws://` or `wss://` service, depending on whether you have set the Ansible variable `ess_cert_issuer`.
+If the host is `example.com` you should be able to connect to an unsecured web socket using the URL `ws://example.com/event-stream/{uuid}` or `wss://example.com/event-stream/{uuid}` for a secured connection.

 To update the running image (to deploy a new tagged version) just re-run the playbook with a suitable value for `ess_image_tag`.